-The symptoms of lower back pain include pain that may manifest when moving, sitting, or lying down.
-The pain may be localized or across a larger area.
-It may be a dull ache or severe, making walking difficult or even intolerable.
+Symptoms of lower back pain include pain that may manifest when moving, sitting, or lying down.
+Pain may be localized or across a larger area and may be a dull ache or severe, making walking difficult or even intolerable.

 Lower back pain can begin at the various discs of the spine, joints, the surrounding soft tissue and related muscles.